 - Developing lesson plans, teaching or training materials

 - Using GIS technology to solve problems

-- Developing lab, field, office, or experiment Standard Operating Procedures (SOPs)
+- Developing lab, greenhouse, field, office, or experiment Standard Operating Procedures (SOPs)

 - Writing an extension term or comparison paper